Without a proper project closure process, projects can exist in a state of limbo where nobody's really sure if any more work is being done.

 Goal: Make sure the project is closed properly from an administrative perspective.

-Check that everyone has put their files on the server and that the files and folders are in order.
+Check that everyone has put their files on the server or document management system and that the files and folders are in order.
 You should have a clear organizational pattern established long before the project gets started.

 - Develop organization/filing best practices